Invisible Apple Cake

 Why You’ll Love Invisible Apple Cake

-If you love crepes, apple pie or cake, clafoutis and other custardy desserts, you will adore this Invisible Apple Cake recipe! 🥧 The batter is rich and sweet, and boosted by an (optional) dose of cinnamon. 😋 The apples—sliced thin and even on a mandoline—are stacked uniformly before getting drenched in batter. 🍎 After about 1 hour of baking, a decadent cake emerges, with nearly translucent layers of apple.
+If you love crepes, apple pie or cake, clafoutis and other custardy desserts, or you tried my Invisible Pear Cake, you will adore this Invisible Apple Cake recipe 🥧!
+The batter is rich and sweet, and boosted by an (optional) dose of cinnamon. 😋 The apples—sliced thin and even on a mandoline—are stacked uniformly before getting drenched in batter. 🍎 After about 1 hour of baking, a decadent cake emerges, with nearly translucent layers of apple.
 Slice the cake thickly and top with powdered sugar for an impressive dessert.
 This recipe is perfect for holiday entertaining! 🎂

 How to Prepare